All Products

 Baseline I/O performance

-Premium ESSDs provide improved baseline I/O performance.
-The following table shows the differences in baseline performance improvements for Premium ESSDs with different storage capacities.
-For more information, see [Product/Feature Change] Baseline I/O performance improvement for RDS Premium ESSDs.
+The baseline I/O performance of Premium ESSDs has been improved.
+The following table shows the differences in baseline performance improvement for Premium ESSDs with different storage capacities.
+For more information, see [Product changes/Feature changes] The baseline I/O performance of Premium ESSDs for ApsaraDB RDS instances is increased.

 Note